-STATEMENT OF JONATHAN WINER, SPECIAL ENVOY FOR LIBYA, BUREAU OF NEAR EASTERN AFFAIRS, U.S. DEPART-MENT OF STATE, WASHINGTON, D.C.
+STATEMENT OF JONATHAN WINER, SPECIAL ENVOY FOR LIBYA, BUREAU OF NEAR EASTERN AFFAIRS, U.S. DEPARTMENT OF STATE, WASHINGTON, D.C.

 Mr. WINER.
 Thank you, Mr. Chairman.
-Mr. Chairman, Ranking Member Cardin, and distinguished members of the committee, I thank you for the opportunity to appear before you today to discuss U.S. foreign policy on Libya.
+Mr. Chairman, Ranking Member Cardin, and distinguished members of the committee, I thank you for the opportunity to appear before you today to discuss dressing the ongoing terrorist threat.

+U.S. foreign policy on Libya.

-I have just returned from consultations with regional and European partners to discuss our mutual support for the transitional Government of National Accord, or GNA, in Libya, whose challenges include ending civil conflict, promoting stability, and addressing the ongoing terrorist threat.
+I have just returned from consultations with regional and European partners to discuss our mutual support for the transitional Government of National Accord, or GNA, in Libya, whose challenges include ending civil conflict, promoting stability, and adadopts a new constitution and a long-term government.